jul0105/last-byte.github.io/_posts/2019-10-24-tactical-debriefing1.md

 ```
-ssh -L localport:targetaddress:targetport user@sshgateway
+ssh -L localPort:targetIp:targetPort user@sshGateway
 ```

 With:
+- `-L` being the option to instruct SSH to instantiate a local port forwarding tunnel
-- `localport` being the port on the operator's device on which the proxy will be created
+- `localPort` being the port on the operator's device on which the proxy will be created
-- `targetaddress` being the remote host the operator wants to reach through the tunnel
+- `targetIp` being the remote host the operator wants to reach through the tunnel
-- `targetport` being the port on the remote host the operator wants to reach through the tunnel
+- `targetPort` being the port on the remote host the operator wants to reach through the tunnel
 - `user` being the user he has the credential of
-- `sshgateway` being the device the operator has SSH access to
+- `sshGateway` being the device the operator has SSH access to

 Let's have a look at a typical scenario.
 In the following image our operator is denied access to a webserver located at the IP address 10.0.0.2 on port 80.
 The firewall however allows SSH connections and the operator manages to connect to a server located at 10.0.0.1 as root.
 From there he sees the server he has logged on can "see" the webserver.